Sterling1111/CS497_Homework_1/README.md

 is O(n) as we iterate through the elements once and only put 1 element in the deque and if the inner loops ever run they remove one element.
 The space complexity is O(n) for the dequeue.

+# CS497 Homework 3

+## Convert Sorted List to Binary Search Tree
+The algorithm first converts the linked list to a vector.
+Then calls a function which recursively calculates the mid-element of a given subsequence of the array.
+Everything to the left of mid will be less than mid and everything to the right of mid with be greater than mid.
+Create a new node with the mid-element as the value and set the left and right pointers to the recursive call of the function with appropriately adjusted start and end pointers.
+Then return the node.
+The function returns nullptr if start is greater than end.
+The tree will be balanced because we divide each subsequence roughly in half(never differing by more than 1 element) each time so each node will be balanced.
+Time complexity to convert list to array is O(n).
+There is constant work done in each recursive call and there is one invocation of recursive function for each node with n nodes so O(n).
+So overall time complexity is O(n).
+Space complexity is O(n) for storing linked list in array with constant space and O(log n) recursive stack height(balanced).
+So overall space complexity is O(n).

+# Construct Binary Tree from Preorder and Inorder Traversal
+First all elements are inserted into an unordered map with key as value and value as index.
+Then we call a recursive function that takes the preorder vector with an index, and start and end pointers for a subsequence of the inorder array.
+If start is greater than end we return nullptr.
+Then we get the node we will create from the preorder array from left to right with index.
+We need to then establish the correct left and right pointers for this node.
+Since inorder traversal results in left elements - root - right elements. we know that left of this node will be from start to root index - 1.
+We get this index from the unordered map of value.
+We know that the right of this node will be elements from root index + 1 to end with the first index gotten in the same way.
+Then we return root.
+Time complexity is O(n) for putting all elements in the map.
+There will be about n recursive calls for the n nodes and each call does constant work since hashmap lookup is O(1).
+So overall time complexity will be O(n).
+Space complexity is O(n) for hashmap creation and O(n) for max recursive depth as the tree may be ordered.
+So overall space complexity is O(n).

+# Binary Tree Maximum Path Sum
+The problem is very simple if you think about the details.
+From a high level you can include some parent node with some path of left and right children and nothing above, or you can include the parent node with either the left child or right child with some other path above the root node.
+For the details set a global variable maxSum as smallest possible integer.
+Call recursive function maxPathSumRec with root.
+If nullptr return 0 as nothing can be added.
+Then calculate the max you could get with some path from the left and max you could get with some path on the right.
+If they are less than 0 then make them 0 to say that we won't take them.
+Now suppose we will take this node + some path left and right.
+Then we could not proceed up, so we see if this is larger than maxSum so far.
+Now if we would proceed we would take the current node and the largest of left and right.
+There is constant work in each recursive iteration and the recursive stack is O(n) deep so time complexity is O(n).
+Similar analysis gives O(n) space complexity.

+# Find largest value in each Tree row
+Simply put the root into a queue.
+Then keep track of the current size of the queue.
+As you pop elements up to that size compare for the max element and push new elements into the back of the queue if they are non-null.
+At the end of each inner iteration push the max of that level into the result vector.
+Time complexity is O(n) for constant time work to process n elements of the tree.
+The maximum number of elements in a full tree at the last row is n/2 so space complexity is O(n).

+# Balance a Binary Search Tree
+The algorithm first inserts the elements of the tree into a vector with an inorder traversal.
+This will result in a vector that is sorted in ascending order.
+Then simply construct the tree in the same manner as in [Convert Sorted List to Binary Search Tree](#convert-sorted-list-to-binary-search-tree).
+Time complexity is O(n) for inorder traversal and O(n) to construct the tree.
+So overall is O(n).
+Space complexity is O(n) for the construction of the vector and O(log n) for the max recursion depth(balanced tree).
+So overall is O(n).